Resource Guarding Is Not a Dirty Word

 I hope that video took your breath away.
 It broke my heart as I recorded it.
 I worked with both dogs for nearly a year, trying every training tool I had to reverse the damage of their learned behavior, and could not.

 Looking for a little good news?
-Here’s good news:
+Here’s the good news:

 It is entirely realistic to learn to support your dogs so that they always feel safe about their resources.
 If resources are plentiful and assured, the dog does not need to protect them, so the key to training against resource guarding is to make sure the dog never feels the need to.

 I have a dog here I refer to as “Yeti the Bad Dog.”
 He is huge and fast, and when I call him this and invite visitors into his field to meet him…they often don’t want to go!
 Imagine that!
 I adore this dog, but he was the most challenging LGD I have ever encountered to raise and train, then and since.
 He came to me through the club rescue very early in my Maremma career.
 I remember getting to two years old with him, which is the promised time that LGDs grow up and behave themselves, and looking at Yeti and telling him that a deal is a deal!
-It did take Yeti a little longer to find his way, and the fault in that is mine.
+It did take Yeti a little longer to find his way, and the fault for that is mine.
 For Yeti, all his stress was about resources, and I just did not understand how deeply that went for him.
-Over the subsequent years, I have apologized to Yeti so many times, and what he taught me has allowed me to do a much better job for pups that came along after him.
+Over the subsequent years, I have apologized to Yeti so many times, and what he taught me has allowed me to do a much better job for the pups that came along after him.